 If you’re looking for a truly magical winter experience in Colorado, nothing beats riding a train through one of the state’s gorgeous snowy landscapes.
-These are some of the Rocky’s best train rides to take during the wintertime.
+These are some of the Rockies’ best train rides to take during the wintertime.

 Colorado’s mountains are gorgeous every time of year, but they’re especially beautiful when they glisten after a fresh snowfall.
 It’s easy to forget that a relaxing train ride through the mountains wasn’t always so tranquil.
-Trains were once a lifeline to mountain communities who needed labor, supplies, and communication during the harsh winter months.
+Trains were once a lifeline to mountain communities that needed labor, supplies, and communication during the harsh winter months.

 From an exciting route that transports you from downtown Denver to a snowy paradise to iconic rail trips scattered throughout the mountainous regions in the state, these are some of Colorado’s most charming winter train rides: